-Man suffers injury defending woman being harassed
+Police: Man stabbed defending woman from her boyfriend

 SAN DIEGO– A man suffered a knife wound Saturday after he tried to help a woman being harassed by her boyfriend.